Purchases must be approved by Sponsors and PIs as required. See PAFC’s Approvals web page for more information.

 - Anyone should be able to look at the complete documentation at any point in time and understand how the purchase benefited the Award.

 - Explain the math if it’s not evident; make it simple and easy to follow.

 - Information should be in complete and coherent sentences.

 - Do not create more questions; do not provide more information than necessary.

-There should be documented proof that the item or service purchased has been received.
-This is typically done by signature upon the Packing Slip or other receipt that itemizes the item or service purchased.
-If a Packing Slip is not available or feasible then indication of receipt, by signature of the person who received the item or service, can be on the request for purchase, invoice, or other supporting documentation.
+The preferred practice, when feasible, is to retain documented proof that the items or services purchased have been received.
+This is typically accomplished by date and signature on the packing slip from the person who received the items or services.
+If a packing slip is not available, indication of receipt by date and signature of the person who received the items or services can be on an itemized receipt, request for purchase, invoice, or other supporting documentation.